Semantic Relevance of Keywords

 The keyword selector module can determine, identify, or select the keyword category corresponding to the higher or highest category-seed affinity score relevant to the seed keyword and domain entity.

-The keyword selector module ca, identify, or select the category corresponding to the lower or lowest category-seed affinity score as irrelevant to the seed keyword and domain entity.
+The keyword selector module can identify, or select the category corresponding to the lower or lowest category-seed affinity score as irrelevant to the seed keyword and domain entity.

 The keyword selector module can identify a semantic conflict between groups of keyword categories based on keyword categories identified as having semantic conflicts.